Students Meet Local Criminal Justice Professionals

 “Officer Weekes spoke realistically about what it means to be a police officer,” said Dr. Michael Roggow, Dean of the Division of Business, Criminal Justice and Law.
 “He doled out plenty of wisdom for our students.
 He spoke about the value of empathy, to expect the unexpected, and to balance our lives with outside activities that carry meaning for us.”

-“This agreement presents a tremendous opportunity for our college, and most importantly our graduates,” said SUNY SCCC President Dr. Steady H. Moono.
+“This agreement presents a tremendous opportunity for our college, and most importantly our graduates,” said SUNY Schenectady President Dr. Steady H. Moono.
 “John Jay College of Criminal Justice has an exceptional reputation within the Criminal Justice field, and we are excited to partner with them to provide a clear, distinct path to success for our students.”

-“SUNY Schenectady County Community College has an impressive Criminal Justice program, and bringing our programs together provides the opportunity for students to build on the strong foundation that they receive at SUNY SCCC,” said Dr. Raymond Patton, the Director of Educational Partnerships and General Education at John Jay College of Criminal Justice.
+“SUNY Schenectady County Community College has an impressive Criminal Justice program, and bringing our programs together provides the opportunity for students to build on the strong foundation that they receive at SUNY Schenectady,” said Dr. Raymond Patton, the Director of Educational Partnerships and General Education at John Jay College of Criminal Justice.
 “An agreement like this is important to students because it ensures that our programs align, so students receive appropriate recognition of their work without missing out on any important learning experiences.”

-In the photo from left are: Dr. Ric Curtis, Interim Chairperson, Department of Law, Police science and Criminal Justice Administration, John Jay College of Criminal Justice, Dr. Jane Bowers, Provost and Senior Vice President for Academic Affairs, John Jay College of Criminal Justice, Dr. Raymond Patton, Director of Educational Partnerships and General Education, John Jay College of Criminal Justice, Dr. Penny Haynes, Vice President of Academic Affairs, SUNY Schenectady County Community College, Dr. Michael Roggow, Dean of Business, Criminal Justice & Law, SUNY Schenectady County Community College.
+In the photo from left are: Dr. Ric Curtis, Interim Chairperson, Department of Law, Police science and Criminal Justice Administration, John Jay College of Criminal Justice, Dr. Jane Bowers, Provost and Senior Vice President for Academic Affairs, John Jay College of Criminal Justice, Dr. Raymond Patton, Director of Educational Partnerships and General Education, John Jay College of Criminal Justice, Dr. Penny Haynes, Vice President of Academic Affairs (former), SUNY Schenectady County Community College, Dr. Michael Roggow, Dean of Business, Criminal Justice & Law, SUNY Schenectady County Community College.